-Plumerville - Menifee is a blue-collar town, with 37.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Plumerville - Menifee is generally considered to be a blue-collar town.
+37.50% of the Plumerville - Menifee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Plumerville - Menifee is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Plumerville - Menifee who work in office and administrative support (10.16%), teaching (9.52%), and healthcare suport services (8.45%).

 Also of interest is that Plumerville - Menifee has more people living here who work in computers and math than 95% of the places in the US.

-Plumerville - Menifee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Plumerville - Menifee does not have a public transit system used by locals to get to and from work.

-In terms of college education, Plumerville - Menifee is nearly on par with the US average for all cities of 21.84%: 20.28% of adults 25 and older in Plumerville - Menifee have a bachelor's degree or advanced degree.
+The percentage of adults in Plumerville - Menifee who are college-educated is close to the national average for all communities of 21.84%: 20.28% of the adults in Plumerville - Menifee have a bachelor's degree or advanced degree.

 The per capita income in Plumerville - Menifee in 2022 was $26,972, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,888 for a family of four.
 However, Plumerville - Menifee contains both very wealthy and poor people as well.